daremac4u/daremac4u/README.md

-- 👋 Hi, I’m @daremac4u
+- 👋 Hi, I’m @daremac4u also known as Olamigoke Dare Akingbade
-- 👀 I’m interested in ...
+- 👀 I’m interested in Linux and also data analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning my sql and Excel for data analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analytics related projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... email: gokeakingbade2@gmail.com and also on meet up as Goke Akingbade.

 <!---
 daremac4u/daremac4u is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.